rednafi/digressions/_posts/python/2020-03-26-contextmanager.md

         session.close()
 ```

 The excerpt above creates an in memory `SQLite` connection and a `session_scope` function with context manager.
-The session_scope function takes care of commiting and rolling back in case of exception automatically.
+The session_scope function takes care of committing and rolling back in case of exception automatically.
 The `session_scope` function can be used to run queries in the following way:

 ```python